DzoT00/Light-Anti-Cheat-Windows/README.md

 - Verify the signature of the AntiCheat to detect changes
 - Anti Debugger
 - Scan For Suspicious Processes and strings in processes
+- Scan For Signatures of running Processes to detect renamed cheat engine
+- Anti Memory Dump

  # How to Use
  1. Drag the Light Anti-Cheat prefab into your Scene